Professionalization: Physicians

 This new division caused disorder in establishing the roles of different types of practitioners and their status.
 It led to more competition as their various field of expertise was not made clear and thus resulted in accusations of unprofessional conduct among each other to protect their own interests.
 Issues, around management of medical practitioners and their practice stemming from this change, had to be attended to.
 In the second half of the 19th century, ethics were more severely monitored and disciplinary action against violators was put in effect.
-This was allowed as by the act of 1858.
+This was allowed as by the Medical Act 1858.
 Even the allowance to remove from practice any practitioner violating the code of ethics put in place.
 A more elaborated code of professional ethics emerged.
 A practitioner had no other choice but to adhere to minimum standards if he wanted to keep his job and keep practicing.

 The 19th-century education to become a physician encountered some changes from the 18th century.
 The 18th century was an apprenticeship program.
 The apprentice and master worked together and so the level of training received varied from person to person varied.
 In the 19th century, hospital medical schools and universities gained popularity for teaching.
 Apprenticeships were reducing rapidly.
 Training became more standardized.
 It was standardized more all over the world too because medical students that attended these schools came from all over the world.
 With this came a sense of professional identity and community made possible this modern profession seen today.

 With the professionalization of medicine came the emergence of the movement of physical diagnoses of physicians' patients in the 19th century.
 It was believed to help treat patients better.
 Before the emergence of this movement, physicians based their diagnoses on the interpretation of their patients’ symptoms.
 Physical diagnoses became part of the modern professional practice of medicine.
 It was one of the major accomplishments of Parisian hospitals and with the rise of Parisian pathological-anatomy, it became a very important clinical practice.
 Disease was believed to be an anatomical lesion inside the body.
 Physical examination was necessary to properly qualify them.
 This new approach caused the problem of the growing diagnostic competence but smaller treatment capacities.
 As well, this caused a pressure on the physician to find and classify the illness but also to treat and cure the disease.
 Skepticism grew in the profession as fellow physicians watched each other for proper treatment of patients.